jorses/jorses.github.io/semeval.md

 The answer might be achieved through a variety of methods.
 In our paper we illustrate two different approaches: In-Context Learning and Code Generation.
 You may use any of these or come up with your own approach.

-## How to submit
+## Sign Up
-Submissions will be made at our [Codabench Page](https://www.codabench.org/competitions/3360/).
+You can sign up for the competition and make submissions at our [Codabench Page](https://www.codabench.org/competitions/3360/).
 Please join our Google Group and follow us on X to be up to date with the latest news on the competition.

 ## Subtask I : DataBench QA